abuiles/ember-101/hands-on.md

 });
 ~~~~~~~~

-In the model hook we are using a new function
+In the model hook, we are using a new function
 [this.modelFor](http://emberjs.com/api/classes/Ember.Route.html#method_modelFor)
-which help us grab the model for any parent route, in this scenario,
+that helps us grab the model for any parent route.
+In this scenario,
 parent routes are all the ones appearing on top of
 **ArticlesIndexRoute** in the **ember-inspector**.

-Once we get the model for **FriendsShowRoute** we just ask for its
+Once we get the model for **FriendsShowRoute**, we simply ask for its
-articles and that's what we are returning.
+articles.
+And that's what we are returning.

 We need to modify the **app/templates/articles/index.hbs** so it
 displays the articles: